AgatsyaPatel/credit-risk-model/README.md

 ﻿# Credit Risk Prediction System 🏦

 A machine learning system that predicts loan default risk using 2.26 million real LendingClub loans.
-Built as part of MSIS-415 Advanced Coding for Analytics at UMass Boston.

 ## What This Project Does
 A borrower walks into a bank and applies for a loan.
 This system analyzes their financial profile and predicts — in milliseconds — whether they are likely to default.
 The output is a risk category (Low, Medium, or High) with a recommended bank action (Approve, Review, or Decline).